dsackr/safety-tracker-with-13.3eink/README.md

 ## Features
 - Upload images and generate resized/quantized versions optimized for landscape or portrait orientations.
 - Maintain a history of safety violations and automatically render an OSHA poster showing days since the last incident.
+- Sync violations from incident.io via API (configure your key at `/config`) to keep the OSHA view up to date.
 - Preview generated images from the browser and optionally send them to an external display controller.
 - Optional daily scheduled push to hardware when `apscheduler` is available.